InfuseAI/ArtiVC/docs/content/en/backends/ssh.md

 ---
-title: SSH
+title: Remote Filesystem (SSH)
-weight: 40
+weight: 2
 ---

-The SSH repository allows you to use the file system of a remote ssh server as a repository.
-Under the hood, it uses the `ssh` command to communicate with remote.
+Use remote filesystem through SSH as the repository backend.

 ## Configuration
-To use SSH repository, you have to configure `~/.ssh/config`.
+To use SSH backend, you have to configure `~/.ssh/config`.

 1. Check `ssh` command is available